cayasso/cacheman/README.md

 Create `cacheman` instance.
 It accepts a required `name` and an `options`. `options` can contain `ttl` to set the default "Time To Live" in seconds, `engine` that could be "memory", "in file", "redis" or "mongo", and the corresponding engine options that can be passed like `port`, `host`, etc.

+You can also pass an already initialized client `engine` as valid engine so you can re-use among multiple cacheman instances.

 By default `cacheman` uses the `cacheman-memory` engine.

 ```javascript